10.3 Partition and Conspiracy: Churchill

 Here the threads are finally tied – that the British paid for the certainly of obtaining Pakistan in innocent Indian blood.
 This is placing layer upon layer of speculation and it seems quite out of place with the more measured tone of most of the rest of the book.

 Could there have really been no Pakistan without Jinnah?
 Perhaps not in 1941, with so many twists and turns ahead, but what if Jinnah had died in the few weeks of Mountbatten’s viceroyalty before Partition was announced?
-Whether Pakistan would still have appeared is a matter for speculation, but Mountbatten himself told Lapierre and Collins, as revealed in Freedom at Midnight, that if he had known Jinnah was dying, he would probably have held back, because in his view it was chiefly Jinnah that was driving the demand; with him out of the way, some other Leaguers might have been brought to see reason.
+Whether Pakistan would still have appeared is a matter of conjecture, but Mountbatten himself told Lapierre and Collins, as revealed in Freedom at Midnight, that if he had known Jinnah was dying, he would probably have held back, because in his view it was chiefly Jinnah that was driving the demand; with him out of the way some other Leaguers might have been brought to see reason.
 This would tend to suggest, therefore, that Mountbatten did not know of Jinnah’s advanced condition, unless, of course, we believe Mountbatten was hell-bent on Partition, come what may.
 Das is refreshingly free of this conviction, and is relatively mild in his treatment of Mountbatten, scarcely touching on his part in the conspiracy, and restricting himself to one passing comment – that Mountbatten was ‘the Viceroy who came to India to divide and quit’ (p 111).

 Some of this covers similar ground to Prakash Almeida, as shown above, although Das disagrees over the indispensability of Jinnah.
 But Das’ main focus is Churchill, and he makes some shrewd and pithy observations.
 ‘Churchill loved his Indian empire, but not India’ (p.
 58), and he follows with another neat line: ‘He loved the British rule, but not the Indian subjects’.
 Quite so.
 But then we move into more speculative regions.
 After the war, Churchill’s ‘one consolation’ was ‘that an independent India would also be a divided India – divided into Hindustan, Pakistan and ‘Princestan’, with the latter two still remaining strong bastions of British power’ (p.
 62).
 Such an India was indeed the general thrust of British policy, but if we just call it ‘a federated Indian Union’ it does not sound so sinister.
 And as for the consolation Churchill is supposed to have drawn from it, this is just the first of many misconceptions Professor Das seems to have managed to accumulate about Churchill and British political circles in general.